Mall in Columbia's crackdown on homeless seen as targeting more than the unruly

 Grassroots, which receives county funding, operates a 33-bed shelter for families and single women and an 18-bed shelter for single men.
 From late November to late March, Grassroots coordinates the cold-weather emergency program, which provides shelter at houses of worship across the county.

 In the weeks since the mall contacted Grassroots, security guards have been confronting people presumed to be homeless, one man said after arriving at the mall Thursday morning from the emergency shelter.

 "I tell them, 'I'm an American, and there are a hundred other Americans walking around the mall,' " said the man, neatly dressed and freshly showered, who said he regularly buys coffee at the mall's McDonald's.

-A few minutes later, two security guards appeared and ordered a Washington Post reporter to leave the mall grounds.
-One of the guards, J. Middleton, said interviewing people at the mall without permission constituted solicitation and warned that police would charge the reporter with criminal trespassing if they were summoned.
+A few minutes later, security guards appeared and ordered a Washington Post reporter to leave the grounds.
+One guard said interviewing people without permission constituted solicitation and warned that police would charge the reporter with criminal trespassing if summoned.

 Deborah A. Jeon of the ACLU of Maryland said that although malls are private property, owners do not have an unfettered right to ban people.